GoogleCloudPlatform/freshpod/README.md

 ## Demo

+This demo shows refactoring an application and running `docker build` will automatically restart the application with the new image on [Minikube]:

 [![A command line demo of freshpod replacing pods when the image is updated](img/freshpod-demo.gif)](https://asciinema.org/a/dD9UhCIaPw13znirhmGUnNJtd)

 ## Install on Minikube

-freshpod is a supported add-on for Minikube:
+freshpod is available as an add-on for [Minikube].
+You just need to enable it:

     minikube addons enable freshpod